How to Install a Load-Bearing Beam

 Alternative: Hide the load-bearing beam in the ceiling

-Cut an opening at 21 7/8” from either side of the bearing wall (assuming it’s 4 1/2-in. wide) so you end up with a 48” opening to patch when you’re done.
+- Cut an opening at 21 7/8-inch from either side of the bearing wall (assuming it’s 4 1/2-inches wide) so you end up with a 48-inch opening to patch when you’re done.

-Cut the joists
+Cut the Joists

-Cut out the joist where the beam will go.
-Leave a little extra space so the beam will fit in easily.
+- Pro tip: Leave a little extra space so the beam will fit in easily.

-Install the beam
+Install the Beam

 - Nail the first LVL to the joists, then nail the second to the first and so on.

-NOTE: If you’re installing more than three LVLs, you’ll have to nail and bolt them together.
+- Note: If you’re installing more than three LVLs, you’ll have to nail and bolt them together.

-Hang the joists from the beam
+Hang the Joists from the Beam

 - Pro tip: Use joist hangers that are designed to carry the size of joists you have (there are hangers for 2x6s, 2x8s, etc.).
-And use nails especially designed for joist hangers.
+Use nails specially designed for joist hangers.